lilitjeanne-git/client-onboarding-success-system/project-charter-template.md

 - Client must open port 443 on their test environment before Phase 2 REST API testing can begin.
-- Phase 3 (gRPC) cannot start until Phase 2 results are validated and signed off by the client.
+- Phase 3  cannot start until Phase 2 results are validated and signed off by the client.
-- Phase 4 (CAPTAIN) requires Phase 3 infrastructure to be stable.
+- Phase 4  requires Phase 3 infrastructure to be stable.
 - Client must provide test data sets for signature validation testing before T2.